Most species need sheltered spaces to protect them from predators and unfavourable weather during breeding, resting and hibernation.

-Installing artificial nest boxes providing extra areas for house sparrows to nest, potentially increases the chances of raising successful young.
+Installing artificial nest boxes provide extra areas for house sparrows to nest, potentially increasing the chance of successfully raising young.

 House sparrows are highly social and like to nest in groups, so one nest box on its own is unlikely to be used.